people live in China

 China is also one of the most disaster-prone countries in the world.
 More than 186 million people are affected by droughts and floods, which reduce the country’s potential grain output by an estimated 20 million tons per year.
 This vulnerability is exacerbated by the expansion of farming into disaster-prone areas and by poor maintenance of water conservation systems.

-- Nutrition -WFP supports the Government in its efforts to meet its target of bringing stunting rates among children under 5 to less than 7 percent by 2020.
-WFP provides technical advice and expertise to improve the delivery of nutrition programs in selected “poverty counties”, with a special focus on hard-to-reach areas.
+- Nutrition: WFP supports the Government in its efforts to meet its target of bringing stunting rates among children under 5 to less than 7%.
+WFP provides technical advice and expertise to improve the delivery of nutrition programs in selected “poverty counties,” with a special focus on hard-to-reach areas.

-- Resilience building -WFP supports efforts to help vulnerable smallholder farmers in areas such as Gansu, Hainan, Hunan, Anhui and Guangxi provinces to enhance their capacity of generating income and becoming integrated into national food supply chains, including access to markets and to financial services.
+- Resilience Work: WFP supports efforts to help vulnerable small-scale farmers in areas such as Gansu, Hainan, Hunan, Anhui and Guangxi provinces to enhance their capacity of generating income and becoming integrated into national food supply chains, including access to markets and to financial services.